 No. Many Nevada crimes are “victimless” such as soliciting prostitution or possession of drugs.
 So in those cases the judge may impose fines to be paid to the government but no restitution since there was no victim.

-What expenses does victim restitution cover in Las Vegas, NV?
+4. What expenses does victim restitution cover?

 Restitution is typically meant to reimburse the victim for

 to the prosecutor in the case to inform the judge about it.
-The victims (or victim’s lawyer) may also speak to the judge about their losses in court during the defendant’s sentencing hearing or a restitution hearing.
+The victims (or victims’ lawyers) may also speak to the judge about their losses in court during the defendant’s sentencing hearing or a restitution hearing.

 Under Nevada’s new Victims’ Bill of Rights, victims are supposed to get paid restitution before the state receives any of its fees, fines, etc. In short, victims get paid before the state does.
 (The Nevada Victims’ Bill of Rights was passed by voters in the 2018 midterm elections as Question 1.)